hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

 ---
+### 22 June 2023
+The following changes were deployed into sandbox and production:

+#### cis-deductions-api

+* Updated the `periodData` field description in the API documentation for:
+  * `Create CIS Deductions for Subcontractor`
+  * `Amend CIS Deductions for Subcontractor`
+  * `Retrieve CIS Deductions for Subcontractor`

+---
 ### 20 June 2023
 The following changes were deployed into sandbox: